aiaont/aiao/README.md

 ### Environment (`aiao:Environment`)

-The surroundings and conditions in which a thing occur.
+The surroundings and conditions in which a thing occurs.
 This encompasses, inter alia:

 - Physical environments
 - Natural environments